dhanush167/dhanush167/README.md

 ### About me

 <p>
-I have experience working in an agile environment and have also built SaaS applications for various startups.
-I have worked both independently and in teams as a remote frontend and backend developer
+I have worked in agile environments and developed SaaS applications for various startups.
+Additionally, I have experience working both independently and as part of a team as a remote front-end and back-end developer.
+I am proficient in Laravel development, with a strong focus on delivering flexible and scalable solutions efficiently.
+My background includes extensive hands-on experience in this area.
 </p>